 11. Drinking water in Nepal

 Nepal is the second richest country in water resources in the whole world.
-Though, we recommend you not to drink direct tap water.
+Though, we recommend you not drink direct tap water.
 Yes, it is also consumed after boiling and filtering.
 Don’t eat pre-cut fruits and veggies that are clean with direct tap water.
 It may not suit your health and you might fall sick.
 In Nepal, tap water is used for different purposes like cleaning vegetables, cleaning dishes, toilets, and washing clothes.

 12. Squat toilets just in mountains trekking